Maple Pecan Toasted Granola (Low FODMAP)

 1 cup unsalted pecans, chopped

-3/4 cup dried cranberries (moderate FODMAP but per serving contributes minimal amount)
+3/4 cup dried cranberries (moderate in FODMAPs but low FODMAP per 1/2 cup serving of granola)

 1.5 tbsp ground cinnamon